k2view-academy/K2View-Academy/articles/39_fabric_catalog/11_catalog_masking.md

 # Catalog Masking Mechanism

-The purpose of the Catalog Masking mechanism is to perform masking based on the Catalog profiling.
-The idea behind this mechanism is to base the masking logic on the discovery results in the Catalog rather than define it in each LU table population.
+The purpose of the Catalog Masking mechanism is to perform masking based on the Catalog's classifications.
+The idea behind this mechanism is to base the masking logic on the discovery results in the Catalog rather than define it manually in each LU table population.

-To apply the Catalog Masking mechanism, start with running the Discovery job, validating the results and building the [Catalog artifact](09_build_artifacts.md).
+To apply the Catalog Masking mechanism on a flow or population, start with running the Discovery job, validating the results and building the [Catalog artifact](09_build_artifacts.md).
 Then, create an LU and add either the **CatalogMaskingMapper** or **CatalogMaskingRecord** Actor to LU populations.
-Alternatively, for applying the masking on a single field, you can just add the **CatalogMaskingField** Actors.

 ### Catalog Masking Actors

 3 new actors have been introduced for this purpose: *CatalogMaskingMapper*, *CatalogMaskingRecord* and *CatalogMaskingField*.
 The Catalog based masking logic is included in the *CatalogMaskigField* while the *CatalogMaskingMapper* and the *CatalogMaskingRecord* serve as a wrapper - on a dataset level and a record level accordingly.
-It works as follows:

-* The **CatalogMaskingMapper** Actor receives a dataset, which maps the data on the fly, and does not load the entire dataset to memory.
+The **CatalogMaskingMapper** Actor receives a dataset, which maps the data on the fly, and does not load the entire dataset to memory.
 The actor iterates internally on each record and invokes the **CatalogMaskingRecord** Actor.
 The actor returns a dataset with the same structure it was received.

-* The **CatalogMaskingRecord** Actor receives a record, splits it internally into key-value pairs and invokes the **CatalogMaskingField** Actor for each pair.
+The **CatalogMaskingRecord** Actor receives a record, splits it internally into key-value pairs and invokes the **CatalogMaskingField** Actor for each pair.
 The actor returns an object with the same structure it was received.

-* The **CatalogMaskingField** Actor’s purpose is to mask a single field’s value based on the Catalog’s classification and the masking rules definition.
+The **CatalogMaskingField** Actor’s purpose is to mask a single field’s value based on the Catalog’s classification and the masking rules definition.
 * The actor starts from checking whether the field should be masked.
 The check is based on the field's PII and Masking columns set in the catalog_field_info MTable after building the Catalog artifact.
 [Click for more information about the Catalog artifact](09_build_artifacts.md).
   * If both PII is true and the Masking property is not OFF, the field's value should be masked.
 (More details about the Masking property are explained further in this article).
 * Then, the actor retrieves the field's Classification from the **catalog_field_info** MTable and searches for the generator in the **catalog_classification_generators** MTable.
 The generator can be either one of the existing built-in actors (RandomSSN, RandomZipCode, etc.), a custom actor or a flow.
   * Click for more information about the Catalog's [PII & Masking Setup](10_catalog_settings.md#classifier-pii--masking-setup).
 * Finally, the actor internally invokes the **Masking** actor, sending its parameters as follows:
   * The *maskingId* is set to the Classification.
   * The *flowName* is set to the Generator defined in the **catalog_classification_generators** MTable for this Classification.
   * If the given Generator has parameters, they are also taken from the above MTable.

 ### The Masking Property